‘We need this project’: Family Dynamics seeks new path forward for youth behavioral health campus

 Wilson acknowledged the validity of those criticisms, saying she believed Anderson Community was handling engagement with the city but did not verify or ensure such meetings had occurred prior to submission.
 Describing herself as the grant writer, she said she believed that the Baughs were “making things happen with the city.”
 But she also took responsibility for the inaccuracy.

-“I have to own that there was some irresponsible writing on this document,” she said during her interview, describing the issue more fully in her written response to Plummer.
+“I have to own that there was some irresponsible writing on this document,” she said during her interview.
+She described the issue more fully in her written response to Plummer.

 “I take full responsibility for the inadequate engagement with the City, law enforcement, zoning, and public safety stakeholders,” Wilson wrote by email.
 “My first direct meeting with City representatives took place on April 1, 2026.
 We have since put stronger requirements in place for early, documented engagement with all affected agencies before any future site decisions.”

-These errors, Wilson said during her interview, have led to a series of new policies related to grant applications, She’s also hired someone to establish a positive engagement model moving forward.
+These errors, Wilson further explained during her interview, have led to a series of new policies at Family Dynamics.
+She’s also hired someone to establish a positive engagement model moving forward.

 On the partnership with Anderson Community, and the Baughs